books

 -Recipes for Tints Produced by Mixing Simple Colors.

 Straw Color.
 Chrome yellow and white lead.
 Lemon Color.
 Chrome yellow and white lead; more of the first than in straw color.
 Orange.
-Chrome yellow ...
+Chrome yellow and ...

 -Varnishes, and Recipes for Making Varnishes.